About Dr. Wagner

 THIS PAGE IS UNDER CONSTRUCTION

 As a kid growing up near Cleveland, Ohio I remember being an avid sports fan.
 Reflecting back, it is clear that my passion for competing in and following sports was my way of coping with the reality of being an anxious kid who struggled in school.
-One of the few classes that I managed to do well in was Language Arts, where I discovered at a relatively early age that I had an interest and natural "flair" for creative writing.
+One of the few classes that I managed to do well in was Language Arts, where I discovered at a relatively early age that I had an interest and, according to one of my teachers, "a natural flair" for creative writing.

 Because of my history of academic struggles, I believe many people were surprised, confused, and even somewhat skeptical, when I announced my intentions of going to college.
 However, I believe it made a bit more sense when I shared my vision of going to Kent State University and majoring in journalism with the goal of one day becoming a sportswriter.
 Still, though, the unspoken question lingered: how could an unmotivated kid who struggled just to survive high school manage to succeed in college?
 I must admit that, at that time, even I was curious about how this script would unfold.